TFMV/hatch/README.md

 ---

-## Benchmarks
+## 🛩️ Benchmarks

 Hatch is designed for high performance and low latency.
 Below are benchmark results from early testing.
-While DoGetStatement still has room for optimization, most operations perform reasonably well across a variety of sizes.
+While DoGetStatement still has room for optimization, most operations perform well across a variety of sizes.

 | Operation                 | Size      | Latency      | Memory   | Allocs  |
 | ------------------------- | --------- | ------------ | -------- | ------- |